moby/buildkit/docs/dev/solver.md

 Options contain extra information that can be associated with the vertex but what doesn't change the definition(or equality check) of it.
-Normally this is either a hint to the solver, for example, to ignore cache when executing.
+Normally this is either a hint to the solver, for example, to ignore cache when executing, or runtime parameters like Linux resource limits (memory, CPU) that affect execution but not the cache key.
 It can also be used for associating messages with the vertex that can be helpful for tracing purposes.

 ## Operation interface